Itabashi Tokyo, Japan Travel Guide

 Promote responsible tourism to others, spreading good practices.

-Begging is not a common practice in Japan, and direct cash donations to individuals can cause discomfort.
+Begging is not a common practice in Japan, and direct cash making donations to individuals can cause discomfort.

 Your conscious choices foster positive relationships plus aid the well-being of Itabashi.